bsplt/Projection-Mapping-in-Processing/README.md

 # Projection Mapping in Processing

 This code was part of an installation for a short exhibition in which I was featured.
 It is the working prototype of a projection mapping software, written in and executed via the [Processing IDE](https://www.processing.org/).
 The visual effects can be programmed in a linear timeline.
 The software also implents a feature to ineract with an [Arduino](https://www.arduino.cc/).
+I put it here as a documentation for myself as well as for a couple of other people who were interested in the code.
+The program might not be the ideal approach to the subject but an interesting solution that crystallized under high time pressure.

 ## Documentation